-With the aim of ensuring the effectiveness and enhancing the functions of the Board of Directors, the Company had all of the Directors and Corporate Auditors perform a "self-evaluation of the effectiveness of the Board of Directors."
-After receiving responses from all 12 officers, including 8 directors and 4 corporate auditors, an external organization compiled and analyzed them.
-It concluded that the current Board of Directors of the Company is operating effectively in making resolutions concerning important business matters and in supervising business execution in an appropriate fashion and this view was shared with and discussed by the Board.
-Constructive opinions from the self-evaluations were also presented to and discussed by the Board.
-These included the view that to make the Board function even more effectively, further discussions should take place concerning DX (digital transformation) policy and management strategy, and that the information shared for the purpose of monitoring the Board could be expanded.
+With the aim of ensuring the effectiveness and enhancing the functions of the Board of Directors, the Company have all of the Directors and Corporate Auditors perform a "self-evaluation of the effectiveness of the Board of Directors."
+After receiving responses from all directors and corporate auditors, the responses are compiled and analyzed accordingly.
+Based on the self-evaluations in FY2020, there were no comments on material deficiencies and it was concluded that the current Board of Directors of the Company is operating effectively in making resolutions concerning important business matters and in supervising business execution in an appropriate fashion, and this view was shared with and discussed by the Board.
+Constructive improvement requests to ensure further effectiveness of the Board were also presented to and discussed by the Board.
 Going forward, we will be taking these opinions into account to make improvements that will lead to the Board becoming even more effective.
+Furthermore, the objectivity of the results of self-evaluation analyses is ensured by making use of an external organization about once every three years.